 Edible Glue Recipe

 I decided to use edible glue for this since I didn’t want the glue getting onto the eggs.
 If you do this with the wooden eggs, there is no need and you can use mod podge or something like it.
 For this I went super simple: Powdered sugar and water (could also use milk).
-I did 1 cup of sifted powdered sugar and 2 Tbsp of water.
+I did 1 cup of sifted powdered sugar and 2 tablespoon of water.
 I mixed with a fork until combined.
-You might need just a few tsp more of water to get it runny enough.
+You might need just a few teaspoon more of water to get it runny enough.

 I will say that because the eggs were cold, they did sweat a bit with being worked on and this is definitely a messy project I wouldn’t recommend for young kids, but maybe teens or adults.
 The glue I just painted onto the egg then stuck on the flowers, no painting over them as it seemed to not really have any effect on the flowers and didn’t seep into the petals.
 Then, I placed them onto a piece of parchment on a baking sheet and stuck them into the fridge for a few hours.
 To help them dry, I turned on my oven to 170° F until preheated, and turned it off.
 Then I moved the eggs to a muffin pan, each in their own tin.
 Afterwards, I placed them in the oven for about 20 minutes.
 The glue dried but left a bit of water in the pan, so just dab off the egg with a paper towel.
 Then I plated so they would stay dry.
 Putting them back in the fridge will most likely make them runny again.
 This is a messy project, I told you!
 Haha.